Kop3kns/Kop3kns/README.md

 ---

-🌴 Always looking for the next big wave in technology!
-Let's surf it together! 🌊
+Always looking for the next big wave in technology.